Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure basic search functionality works as intended | When a search query is submitted, the result is returned to the address bar.
 Image confirming the outcome of this test.
 [Search test](wireframes/searchtest.png) | PASS
 Ensure when the My Account is clicked a dropdown menu shows Register and Login | When the My Account is clicked a dropdown menu shows Register and Login.
 Image confirming the outcome of this test.
 [Menu test](wireframes/menutest.png) | PASS
 Ensure footer social network links work and open up in a new browser tab | Footer social network links work and open up in a new browser tab | PASS
+Enusure basic CSS styles are working with the Products page | Basic CSS styles are working with the Products page.
+[CSS test](wireframes/products_css.png) | PASS

 ---